arialhamed/arialhamed.github.io/_posts/apk/2021-04-09-adorable-home.md

 Adorable Home is LGBTQ+ friendly.
 It references mature themes and on occasion, depicts characters in revealing outfits; this is a game about partners inside their home (Bedroom, Bathroom, etc.) after all.
 It may be inappropriate for children.

-<span class="timestamp">[2022-Mar-30]</span> Aight, now for my review: haven't played it. ngl, idk why i even upload this, it's free.
+<timestamp>[2022-Mar-30]</timestamp> Aight, now for my review: haven't played it. ngl, idk why i even upload this, it's free.

 <div class="text-center">
     <a class="btn btn-dark btn-block w-100" onclick='apk("com.hyperbeard.adorablehome_1.20.5.apk")' style="text-decoration: none; background-color: #333;"> Download <b>com.hyperbeard.adorablehome_1.20.5.apk</b> (85.5 MB)</a>